This recipe for pan-fried tofu with teriyaki sauce is starting to become a favorite tofu recipe of mine.

 - Cook the shallots and a tablespoon of chopped green onions.
 Cook for about a minute or two until fragrant.

-- Add the teriyaki sauce marinade into the pan and let simmer.
+- Add the teriyaki sauce marinade to the pan and let simmer.

-- Whisk in cornstarch mixture.
-Keep stirring until sauce is thick enough, about a minute, then turn off the heat.
+- Whisk in the cornstarch mixture.
+Keep stirring until the sauce is thick enough, about a minute, then turn off the heat.

 On a bed of warm rice, place cooked tofu slices then top with teriyaki sauce mixture.
 Sprinkle with remaining green onions and sesame seeds.